nickjj/ansigenome/docs/benefits.md

 Good luck wondering if it's idempotent or tested.
 Not too many people write tests for their roles in a way that's publicly viewable.

-**With Ansignome**: Ansigenome addresses every point here and you don't even have to do anything extra.
+**With Ansigenome**: Ansigenome addresses every point here and you don't even have to do anything extra.
 Just make a new role with `ansigenome init` and rebuild it with `ansigenome rebuild` and you everything is covered without doing anything else.
 You can rebuild existing roles too, don't worry it doesn't modify your roles.
 Just the meta and readme files.

 ### As an open source role builder...